 2000: Research is conducted among about 400 Ugandan sero-discordant couples (one person has HIV and the other does not).
 Partners living with HIV have relatively low levels of the virus in their blood and no HIV infections are recorded among their partners.

 2008: The Swiss Federal Commission for HIV and Aids releases a statement saying that people on effective treatment, with undetectable levels of HIV in their blood and who do not have other STIs, cannot transmit the virus to others.
 The statement is not widely accepted.

-2011: The HPTN 052 study finds that early ART prevents 95% of HIV transmissions among sero-discordant couples as long as the HIV-positive person has an undetectable HIV viral load.
-This is the first large study to find that having an undetectable viral load could make it impossible to transmit the virus.
+2011: The HPTN 052 study finds that early ART prevents 95% of HIV transmissions among sero-discordant couples.
+This is the first large study to definitively prove ARV therapy reduces the chances of transmitting the virus sexually.*

 2016: Research among more than 900 sero-discordant couples again reveals that effective ART and an undetectable viral load lead to zero new HIV infections among the couples despite 58 000 instances of sex without condoms.

 Activists begin to talk about the concept of “Undetectable = Untransmittable”, or U=U, when it comes to HIV.

 Listen to University College London scientist Alison Rodger present the preliminary findings of this study at the 2014 Conference on Retroviruses and Opportunistic Infections